 Dengue fever is common in at least 100 countries in Asia, the Pacific, the Americas, Africa, and the Caribbean.
 Thailand, Vietnam, Singapore, and Malaysia have all reported an increase in cases.

-According to the CDC, there are an estimated 100 million cases of dengue fever with several hundred thousand cases of dengue hemorrhagic fever requiring hospitalization each year.
+According to the CDC, there are an estimated 400 million cases of dengue fever with several hundred thousand cases of dengue hemorrhagic fever requiring hospitalization each year.
 Nearly 40% of the world's population lives in an area endemic with dengue.
-The World Health Organization (WHO) estimates that 22,000 deaths occur yearly, mostly among children.
+The World Health Organization (WHO) estimates 22,000 deaths occur yearly, mostly among children.

 Find out what women really need.